douglasgreen/outlines/computing/computer_programming/code_reviews.md

 2. Predictive Analytics:

-    -   AI can predict potential areas of risk or defect in the codebase, helping reviewers to focus their attention where it\'s most needed.
+    -   AI can predict potential areas of risk or defect in the codebase, helping reviewers to focus their attention where it's most needed.

 3. Personalized Feedback: